© Dayne Jones

 Snowshoeing is also a popular pastime in the Chilkoot Trail National Historic Site.
 If you are following the ski trails, please avoid skiers' tracks, by walking to the side or setting off on your own trail.

 Dog sleds may be used for day trips or overnight stays in the National Historic Site.
-Mushers are encouraged to contact Parks Canada if this is their first trip into the Chilkoot area.
 Dogs can carry the Giardia parasite, so teams should be tethered at least 100 m away from any water body.

 Building a snow cave © Peter Mather

 Winter camping is permitted in the Chilkoot Trail National Historic Site.
 Unlike the summer, you do not need to stay in designated campgrounds.
-You are encouraged to contact Parks Canada to discuss your overnight trip plans.
+With the exception of Log Cabin parking lot, open fires are prohibited at all other locations within the National Historic Site.
+It is illegal to cut/gather firewood within the National Historic Site.
+Dogs must be kept on leash at all times.

 Seasonal Restricted Activity Areas at the Bennett City and Lindeman City townsites protect sensitive historic features.
-Access to the Bennett shelter and overland access between the Lindeman shelters is by ski and snowshoe only.
+Access to the Bennett townsite area and overland access between the Lindeman shelters is by ski and snowshoe only.

 Ice fishing is prohibited within the boundaries of Chilkoot Trail National Historic Site.